KeyanSong/431-2018/slides/postclass/README.md

 PLEASE complete a [course evaluation for 431](https://webapps.case.edu/courseevals/) by visiting https://webapps.case.edu/courseevals/ before 2018-12-19.

+## Report after the Project Presentations

+- Some of my thoughts on [the project presentations are available now](https://github.com/THOMASELOVE/431-2018/blob/master/slides/postclass/presentation-thoughts.md).

 ## When Will Information Be Posted About ...

 ### 432?